Pros, Cons, and Cost of Composite Siding

 - It does not need you to paint regularly in that its makers do not allow moulds, mildew, and insects that can make it dirty.
 Its make also helps it withstand adverse weather making it damage resistant.

-- Composite siding is the best in energy conservation; its making reflects the energy back to the surrounding, thereby making the machines such as air conditioning to work with ease.
-The white substrate also helps you in reducing the amount of heat absorbed during hot seasons by giving insulation of up to about 70%.
+- Composite siding is the best in energy conservation; its making reflects the energy back to the surrounding, thereby making the machines such as air conditioning work with ease.
+The white substrate also helps you in reducing the amount of heat absorbed during hot seasons by giving insulation up to about 70%.